 - Don’t waste your time or energy dwelling on past mistakes.
 Learn and move on.

 A mismanagement of stress can lead to long term physical and mental health issues ranging from depression, anxiety, hypertension and sleeping problems.
-So, if you’re feeling stressed out, feel free to get in contract with one of our counsellors at Talk It Out on 1300 022 946 or register for online counselling.
+So, if you’re feeling stressed out, feel free to get in contract with one of our counsellors at Talk It Out on 1300 022 946 or access online counselling.